openwrt-zipit/homepage/index.markdown

 [slug_'s recent build with gmenu2x launcher, for installing to internal flash](http://blog.engine12.com/?p=546).

 The tool [z2uFlashstock](http://mozzwald.homelinux.net/node/174) will install this build (and uboot bootloader) onto a stock ZipIt Z2.
+You can also use it to update the internal jffs on a uboot Zipit.

 # Packages